MNelis/RaspberryPi/README.md

 - `5` to change the path at which files will be written to and read from.
 By returning no input, the path remains the same.
 - `6` to exit the application.

-And eventhough it is not listed, the command `HELP` will show the menu agai
+And eventhough it is not listed, the command `HELP` will show the menu again.

+Please note that the option to transfer multiple files at the same time is disabled in this version.